 Hossein Souri

-I am a PhD candidate in Computer Science at Johns Hopkins University, where I have the privilege of being supervised by Bloomberg Distinguished Professor Rama Chellappa.
-My research is further enhanced by significant collaborations with Tom Goldstein, Micah Goldblum, and Soheil Feizi at the University of Maryland, as well as with Andrew Gordon Wilson and Yann LeCun from NYU and Meta.
-I have published multiple papers in top-tier conferences and journals, such as NeurIPS, ICLR, ICML, and TPAMI.
+I earned my PhD in Computer Science from Johns Hopkins University under the supervision of Bloomberg Distinguished Professor Rama Chellappa.
+Prior to that, I completed my Master’s degree at the University of Maryland, College Park.
+Throughout my research, I collaborated closely with Tom Goldstein, Micah Goldblum, and Soheil Feizi at the University of Maryland, as well as Andrew Gordon Wilson and Yann LeCun from NYU and Meta.

 Email / Google Scholar / GitHub / Twitter / LinkedIn / CV